elgentos/magento2-cypress-testing-suite/README.md

 {
   "MAGENTO2_ADMIN_TOKEN": "token_goes_here"
 }
 ```

 Or you can set it in your CI/CD variables by prefixing the environment variable name with `CYPRESS_`: `CYPRESS_MAGENTO2_ADMIN_TOKEN: <token_goes_here>`.

 ### Tags

-We use [tags](https://github.com/annaet/cypress-tags).to discern between hot tests and cold tests.
+We use [tags](https://github.com/annaet/cypress-tags) to discern between hot tests and cold tests.
 You need to install the 3rd party tag support package.
 Following the [setup](https://github.com/annaet/cypress-tags#setup) for that package, you need to add it to the `plugins/index.js` and `support/index.d.ts`.

 ```bash
 npm install cypress-tags typescript --save-dev